 In this metric, we considered how easy the shaker is to get apart after shaking, how well the strainers fit into the tins, if the jigger measurements are accurate, how easy the jigger is held, the weight and shape of the muddler, and lastly how easy the pieces are to care for.

-People have their own preferences when it comes to shakers and the pros and cons of each are outlined in our tips.
-Of the three types of shakers tested, the Boston, Cobbler, and Parisian we found the Parisian to be the easiest to use and it also allowed us to make the widest variety of drinks.
+People have their preferences when it comes to shakers, and the pros and cons of each are outlined in our tips.
+We found the Parisian to be the easiest to use of the three types of shakers we tested, allowing us to make the widest variety of drinks.

-The Jillmo 11-Piece Bar Tool Set with a 304 stainless steel Parisian shaker and high-quality Hawthorne strainer is not only easy to use, but also fits the tin very well, helping to prevent spills.
-Its Japanese-style double jigger is well marked for accurate measurements and the pouring spouts fit bottles snugly.
-Its pieces are dishwasher safe, although you do want to take care to not lose the pouring spouts in the dishwasher.
-We wished the muddler had a bit more heft behind it.
-At only 3.3 ounces, it is on the lighter side, however, its nylon head is wider than others and the pattern on the head is a bit more aggressive, allowing it to easily break up skins from cucumbers and fruits.
+The Jillmo 11-Piece Bar Tool Set with a 304 stainless steel Parisian shaker and high-quality Hawthorne strainer is not just easy to use, the tin also fits very well, which helps prevent spills.
+Its Japanese-style double jigger is well marked for accurate measurements, and the pouring spouts fit bottles snugly.
+Its pieces are dishwasher safe, although you do want to be mindful not to lose the pouring spouts in the dishwasher.
+Weighing in at only 3.3 ounces, we wished the muddler had a bit more heft behind it.
+It is on the lighter side; however, its nylon head is wider than others, and the pattern on the head is a bit more aggressive, allowing it to easily break up skins from cucumbers and fruits.

 The Mixology and Craft 14-Piece Kit has a stainless steel Cobbler shaker that forms a solid seal when ice is added, and only a slight tug is needed to release the cap.
-It comes with a Hawthorne strainer for those drinks that have muddled ingredients.
-The 4.0-ounce muddler easily breaks up mixed items without being too heavy, and all of its pieces are dishwasher safe.
-The jigger measurements include ⅔ and 1 ⅓ ounces, in addition to the more standard ½ and 1-ounce measurements, so a bit of extra attention is required when selecting what side of the jigger you will use so have accurate pours.
+For those drinks that have muddled ingredients, it comes with a Hawthorne strainer.
+Without being too heavy, the 4.0-ounce muddler easily breaks up mixed items.
+All of its pieces are also dishwasher safe.
+The jigger measurements include ⅔ and 1 ⅓ ounce, in addition to the more standard ½ and 1-ounce measurements, so a bit of extra attention is required when selecting what side of the jigger you will use so have accurate pours.

-The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, classic double jigger, and European spoon with muddler, this kit has the components to make basic shaken and stirred drinks and is dishwasher safe.
-Because this set only has three pieces, it is easy to take along with you and the jigger can be stored inside the shaker.
+The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, classic double jigger, and European spoon with muddler.
+All the components to make basic shaken and stirred drinks are included in this kit, and all are dishwasher safe.
+With only three pieces in this set, the jigger can be stored inside the shaker, making it is easy to take along with you.

 When considering a set's value, we compared it to other sets that fell within a similar price range while taking into account the overall construction of the set, pieces that add value, and ease of use.

 For those looking for a more simplistic set at a lower price point, the Barillio Black Shaker Set is worthy of consideration.
-It's easy to use stainless steel Cobbler shaker comes with two pouring spouts, a classic double jigger, and a European stainless spoon, which is everything you need to make basic shaken or stirred drinks.
-Take note that the set is hand wash only due to the black coating.
-An added bonus to this set is the storage bag that allows you to easily take it with you.
+Its easy to use stainless steel Cobbler shaker comes with two pouring spouts, a classic double jigger, and a European stainless spoon.
+Everything you need to make basic shaken or stirred drinks is included.
+Due to the black coating, take note that the set is hand wash only.
+A bonus to this set is the storage bag that allows it to be easily transported.